Skip to content

 } else {

-// Save the errors to a text file
+// save errors in a text file

 $this->saveString($errorsFilename, implode("\n", $errors));

-// result of the function
+// function result

 return $taxPayersData;